jsiek/arete/README.md

 ## Futures

-A *future* has an associated thread.
+A *future* value has an associated thread.

 ## Modules

-A module has a name, a dictionary of exported members, and a dictionary of all its members.
+A module has a name, an environment of exported members, and an environment of all its members.

 # Types